mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     PARAMETERS={
       "host": " ",                              --- host name or IP address of the Firebird server "database": " ",                          --- database name
-      "user": " ",                              --- user to authenticate with the Firevird server "password": " "                           --- password used to authenticate with the Firevird server };
+      "user": " ",                              --- user to authenticate with the Firebird server "password": " "                           --- password used to authenticate with the Firebird server };
     ```